IBM-Bluemix-Docs/mobilefoundation/jsonstore.md

 [JSONStore destroyDataAndReturnError:&error];
 ```

-### Java errors
+### Java&trade; errors
 {: #java-errors }
-All of the Java API calls throw a certain exception, depending on the error that happened.
+All of the Java&trade; API calls throw a certain exception, depending on the error that happened.
 You can either handle each exception separately, or you can catch `JSONStoreException` as an umbrella for all JSONStore exceptions.

 ```java
 try {